CinnamonNug/CinnamonNug/README.md

-- 👋 Hi, I’m a nugget
+Hi, I’m a nugget and I'm trying to be !!good at C
-- 😀 I’m interested in not being poopoo at C
-- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on a C project
-- 👀 I will find you